dankuck/blackjack-on-laravel/README.md

 I chose not to implement any user-based auth stuff.
 E.g., anyone can access any game.

-I found a sprite map on the Internet of cards.
+I found a sprite map of cards on the Internet.
 It has unknown copyright status.

+I tried to show variety of implementation options.
+If I were to continue developing this, I can think of some data that I would refactor out from a JSON column into a first class Model.